 - Submitters may, at their discretion, update metadata for Published Datasets and submit new and/or updated files to a Published Dataset without being required to pay an additional Data Publishing Charge (excess storage charges may still apply).
 See Section 3.3.4.

 5.2 Representations and Warranties

-- Submitter represents and warrants that s/he is an author of the Submitted Content or has been granted authority by the authors to Submit and Publish Content in the Repository.
+- Submitter represents and warrants that s/he is an author of the Submitted Content or has been granted authority by the authors to Submit and Publish Content on the Platform.